Agoric/agoric-sdk/packages/SwingSet/src/liveslots/vatstore-usage.md

 * `o+12/2:0`: the first facet of a different instance
 * `o+12/3:0`: the first facet of another different instance

 Each instance of a virtual object stores state in a vatstore key indexed by the baseref.
-If `o+12/1:0` and `o+12/1:1` are the facet vrefs for a cohort whose baseref is `o+12/1`, the cohort's shared state will be stored in `vom.o+12/1`, as a JSON-serialized record.
+If `o+12/1:0` and `o+12/1:1` are the facet vrefs for a cohort whose baseref is `o+12/1`, the cohort's shared state will be stored in `vom.o+12/1` as a JSON-serialized record.
 The keys of this record are property names: if the Kind uses `state.prop1`, the record will have a key named `prop1`.
-For each property, the value is a capdata structure: a record with two properties `body` and `slots`.
+For each property, the value is a capdata structure: a `{ body: string, slots: any[] }` record.

 * `v6.vs.vom.o+12/1` : `{"prop1":{"body":"1","slots":[]}}`